Defining Health: The freedom to live your life freely and fully.

 What role does symptom management play in your practice?

 Symptoms are canaries telling us what needs healing, however symptoms can also become so strong or debilitating that the healing process becomes stagnated or regresses.
-In these instances, I work collaboratively with my clients in order to create solutions that make the process a little bit easier.

 Let’s talk about emotional healing and how it relates to the root cause